Frequently Asked Questions

 "Are Hotel/Villa Transfers included?"

 Transfers are an optional add on when you book directly through our website.
-Why don't we add it on?
-Some guests rent a car or have family on island and don't require a taxi service.
-Also taxi rates vary greatly depending on where you are staying, from the lowest rate being $40usd to more than $200usd.
+We don't add automatically add it in to the price of the tour because many guests rent a car or some have family on island and don't require a taxi service.
+Also taxi rates vary greatly depending on where you are staying, from the lowest rate being $30usd to more than $200usd.

 "What happens if it rains?"